 Let’s talk about something most people don’t think about until it starts causing problems.
 You brush your teeth twice a day.
 You floss when you remember.
 You show up for your cleanings at Montgomery Dental Associates.
-So when you hear the words gum disease, you probably assume that’s something that happens to other people.
+So when you hear the words “gum disease,” you probably assume it’s something that happens to other people.
 The ones who don’t take care of their teeth, right?

-Here’s the truth that surprises a lot of our Rockville patients: gum disease is incredibly common.
-And it often shows up in people who are doing everything right.
-The good news?
+Gum disease is incredibly common, and it often shows up in people who are doing everything right.
 At Montgomery Dental Associates, Dr. Hagigi and our team have been helping patients catch it early, treat it effectively, and keep their smiles healthy for the long haul.

 What Actually Happens When Gum Disease Starts